Aubynj/Socket.io-ChatApp/README.md

 ```bash
 nodemon server.js
 ```
 That is it!
-Feel free to improve on my code if you really want to want to upgrade some functionality
+Feel free to improve on my code if you really want to upgrade some functionality
 ### Happy Coding :)

 ### Authors